 “The Lord will never permit me or any other man who stands as President of this Church to lead you astray.
 It is not in the programme.
 It is not in the mind of God.
 If I were to attempt that, the Lord would remove me out of my place, and so He will any other man who attempts to lead the children of men astray from the oracles of God and from their duty.”
 (Sixty-first Semiannual General Conference of the Church, Monday, October 6, 1890)

-If you ever have a discussion about some of the more controversial topics with a devout latter-day saint there’s a good chance this quote will be come up in some form or another.
+If you ever have a discussion with a devout latter-day saint about one of the more controversial topics of doctrine or church history there’s a good chance this quote will be come up in some form or another.
 Black Africans not being able to receive the priesthood?
 Well, if the prophet said so, then it must be of God.
 What about the policy that bars children living with homosexual from being blessed as babies, baptized, confirmed, and receiving the priesthood until they are 18?
 The idea that leaders can’t lead us astray is used to bolster any policy that comes from Church headquarters as coming from God.
 Is there a possibility that it is not of God?
-Here’s where the above quote comes into play.
-It’s used to say, “Of course those things are the will of God, because if it wasn’t, God would remove the church leader from their place.”
+If you express this idea you’ll probably be met with, “Of course those things are the will of God, because if it wasn’t, God would remove the church leader from their place.”
 I have more than once been told that this means that God would kill them.
 This interpretation causes the problem of being able to tell if God has killed off a leader because they were leading the church body astray or if they just died of natural causes due to old age.
 Since the senior leader of the LDS Church is usually one of the oldest guys in his quorum how would we even know if God removed him or not?
 When Heber J. Grant died of a heart attack was it because his arteries were clogged with cholesterol or because he did something that God did not approve of? ¯\_(ツ)_/¯

 Since I don’t believe that God has put in place a policy of death by disapproval (which really sort of stinks of Satan’s compulsory plan), I think there’s a better explanation for what Wilford Woodruff meant when he spoke in conference that day.
 God has in fact revealed a way to remove the president from his place.